nicholaswilde/recipes/docs/sauces-and-dressings/beet-hummus.md

 ### Step 3

-Combine the beet, chickpeas, tahini, lemon juice, garlic, and cumin in a food processor or blender.
+Combine the beet, chickpeas, [tahini][1], lemon juice, garlic, and cumin in a food processor or blender.

 ### Step 4